 - Use Intel IPP image processing functions to perform the desired operations on the image data buffer.

-For a specific example using Windows* bitmap format, please refer to the ipLoad function from the Tiled Image Processing sample ( ippview.cpp).
 Read more about Intel IPP image and data type support in the Image Processing Reference Manual, Chapter 2.
-For image compression, please refer to the Intel IPP JPEG sample code.

 Which functions can be used to calculate quality differences between two images?

-The Intel IPP contains several functions to measure quality differences between images, including the set of Cross Correlation ( ippiCrossCorXxxx) and Square Distance ( ippiSqrDistanceXxxx) functions.
-Please refer to Chapter 11 of the Intel IPP Reference Manual: Volume 2 for more details.
+The Intel IPP contains several functions to measure quality differences between images, including the Cross Correlation ( ippiCrossCorrNorm) and Square Distance ( ippiSqrDistanceNorm) functions.
+Please refer to Image Proximity Measures for more details.